-- 1. Turn off the power to your Apple and open the disk drive door. - 2.
-Insert the ZORK diskette in Drive 1 and close the drive door. - 3.
+- 1. Insert the ZORK diskette in Drive 1 and close the drive door. - 2.
 Turn on your computer.
 If you have an autostart ROM, the disk drive will automatically spin the diskette.
-If you do not have an autostart ROM, you will see a grid pattern and the asterisk prompt.
+If you do not have an autostart ROM you will see a grid pattern and the asterisk prompt.
 Type 6, hold down the CTRL key and press P, release them both, and press RETURN.
 The disk drive will spin the diskette and the program will load.
-When you've correctly loaded ZORK from the diskette, you will see a status line like this at the top of the screen: